dhanesh123in/blog/_posts/2022-02-08-sqlalchemy-example.markdown

 As you can see all the records associated with `primary_member_id=1` is deleted in `members` and `memberships` tables.

+<h3>Conclusion</h3>

-SQLAlchemy provides a nice and easy way to manipulate database objects through ORM, and also provides nice constructs for defining entity relationships, and flexible ways of creating/updating/deleting database records in a consistent manner.
+SQLAlchemy provides a nice and easy way to manipulate database objects through Object Relationship Mapping, and also provides nice constructs for defining entity relationships, and flexible ways of creating/updating/deleting database records in a consistent manner.

 So, this concludes the blog post.
 I hope you found this useful.
 Do drop me a note, if you have any comments/suggestions.